 Deleting & Editing Collections

-Click the 3-dot menu on the Pen you would like to remove, then select “Remove from Collection” from the options.
+When viewing the Collection, click the 3-dot menu on the item you would like to remove, then select “Remove from Collection” from the options.

 What is the difference between Collections and Tags?

-When you create a Pen, you can apply tags to it.
-Since only you control that, tagging is useful for grouping together Pens you own.
+When you create a Pen or Project, you can apply tags to it.
+Since only you control that, tagging is useful for grouping together things you own.
 And since tags are global, it groups that Pen together with other people who have chosen to tag their Pens the same thing.

 How do Team Collections work?